mjit584/2020/content/pages/culture/index.md

 More than 20 years later, cacao and chocolate making consume his every waking minute.

 Saqui begins his process of chocolate making when he receives the organic wet beans from the small farms in the area, like the one his brother runs.
-He then pours them onto large wooden shelves in a drying house where, over the next seven days, the beans cycle through various stages of fermentation before they are roasted.
+He then pours them into wooden crates to ferment for six days.
+After going through the various stages of fermentation, they are put on shelves in a drying house for another seven days before being roasted.

 Even though it would be much easier to roast all of the dried beans in his machine, Saqui still mixes them with those roasted on a large clay plate over an open fire.
 The fire-roasted beans are then smashed by hand on a Ká, or traditional Mayan grinder, and combined with the beans crushed in a machine.
 The mixture is combined with varying levels of sugar and is spun in machines for hours.